BManchi/Portfolio/index.md

 ---
 [Developing](https://github.com/BManchi/Juego)
-a text-based role playing game with a complex history evolution and user interaction, all stored in a SQLite Database.
+a text-based role-playing game with a complex history evolution and user interaction, all stored in a SQLite Database.

 <img src="images/Juego_demo.gif" height=400/>

+---

 ### Other relevant proyects